alexpovel/latex-cookbook/README.md

    If you just instruct to run an image called e.g. `alexpovel/latex`, without specifying a full URL to somewhere, Docker will look on the Hub for an image of that name (and find it [here](https://hub.docker.com/r/alexpovel/latex)).
-   All participants of a project will pull their image from their, and everyone will be on the same page (alternatively, you can build the image from the Dockerfile).
+   All participants of a project can pull images from there, and everyone will be on the same page (alternatively, you can build the image from the Dockerfile).

    For example, the LaTeX environment for this project requires a whole bunch of